 This Old House Reviews Team’s top recommended lawn care provider, TruGreen, can help you establish and maintain a healthy lawn that’s less susceptible to developing brown spots by handling aeration, fertilization, overseeding, soil amendments, and more.

 TruGreen offers five annual plans and a variety of a la carte services in every state except for Alaska.
-To get a free quote, call 866-817-2287 or fill out this easy form.

 Frequently Asked Questions

 To provide readers with the most objective, accurate, and detailed recommendations, the This Old House Reviews Team continually researches lawn care service companies on the market.
 We take the following steps to obtain up-to-date information about the industry and each company we review: